jkfffffffj/Deep-Learning-Specialization/README.md

 A series of online courses offered by [deeplearning.ai](https://www.deeplearning.ai/).
-I would like to say thanks to Prof. [**Andrew Ng**](www.andrewng.org) and his colleagues for spreading knowledge to normal people and great courses sincerely.
+In five courses, you will learn the foundations of Deep Learning, understand how to build neural networks, and learn how to lead successful machine learning projects.
+You will learn about Convolutional networks, RNNs, LSTM, Adam, Dropout, BatchNorm, Xavier/He initialization, and more.
+You will work on case studies from healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
+You will master not only the theory, but also see how it is applied in industry.
+You will practice all these ideas in Python and in TensorFlow, which we will teach.

 ### Reminder
 -------------------
-the reason I would like to create this repository is purely for academic use (in case for my future use).
-I am really glad if you can use it as a reference and happy to discuss with you about issues related with the course even further deep learning techniques.
+I am really glad if you can use it as a reference and happy to discuss with you about issues related with the course even further deep learning techniques. **Please only use it as a reference**.

-**Please only use it as a reference**.
-The quiz and assignments are relatively easy to answer, hope you can have fun with the courses.

 ### 1. Neural Network and Deep Learning
 * Week 1